hazelcast/hazelcast-jet/site/docs/design-docs/015-mqtt-connector.md

 ## MQTT Clients

-We need to pick a java mqtt client for source and sink to connect to the broker.
+We need to pick a java MQTT client for source and sink to connect to the broker.
 There are several options out there:

 ### Paho Java Client

 The Eclipse Paho project provides open-source client implementations of MQTT protocols for various languages and [Paho Java Client](https://www.eclipse.org/paho/clients/java/) is one of them.
-The client offers synchronous and asynchronous APIs, the sync one is a wrapper to the asynchronous one.
-Paho Java Client does not support MQTT 5.0 protocol yet, it is a work in progress.
+The client offers synchronous and asynchronous APIs.
+The sync one is a wrapper to the asynchronous one.
+Paho Java Client does not support MQTT 5.0 protocol yet.
+It is a work in progress.

-If not configured explicitly, client will try to connect to the broker using MQTT 3.1.1 protocol and if fails to connect falls back to MQTT 3.0 protocol.
+If not configured explicitly, the client will try to connect to the broker using MQTT 3.1.1 protocol.
+If it fails to connect, the client falls back to MQTT 3.0 protocol.

 The client supports: